jeshraghian/snntorch/docs/tutorials/tutorial_1.rst

 The smaller the value, the later the spike occurs with exponential dependence.

-The vector ``spike_times`` contains the time at which spikes are triggered, rather than a sparse tensor that contains the spikes themselves (1’s and 0’s).
-This whole process can be automated using ``spikegen.latency``:
+The vector ``spike_times`` contains the time at which spikes are triggered, rather than a sparse tensor that contains the spikes themselves (1's and 0's).
+When running an SNN simulation, we need the 1/0 representation to obtain all of the advantages of using spikes.
+This whole process can be automated using ``spikegen.latency``, where we pass a minibatch from the MNIST dataset in `data_it`:

 ::